5hojib/Aeon/README.md

 This docker is unable to extract accounts.zip .
 So create a folder name accounts and upload all service accounts json in accounts folder.
 If you add anything in heroku branch you need to run workflow to load changes .

 # Torrent and magnet mirroring with /qb command will down your bot and your account will suspend .
-So use on /mirror for torrent and magnet .
+So use only /mirror for torrent and magnet .
 Just remember dont use /qb for anything .

 # Support Group